 The Research Toolkit is based on a research flowchart originally developed by members of the now defunct HEALER Network.
-The Research Toolkit highlighting issues to consider and signposting resources to help you get started in research in ten manageable steps.
+The Research Toolkit highlights issues to consider and signposts to resources to help you get started in research in ten manageable steps.
 The ten steps are:

 Step 1: Turn Your Idea Into a Research Question